ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 }
 ```

-Moreover, as mentioned we can mark all async resolvers as serial by default.
+Moreover, as mentioned, we can mark all async resolvers as serial by default.

 ```csharp
 services
     .AddGraphQLServer()
     .ModifyOptions(o => o.DefaultResolverStrategy = ExecutionStrategy.Serial)
 ```

+In this case, we still can opt out of the serial execution strategy by using the `ParallelAttribute` on our resolvers.

 Serial executable resolvers will be put into a sequence shape of the query plan and guarantee that they are executed one after the other.
 You can inspect the query plan by providing the `graphql-query-plan` header with a value of `1`.